Keeping It Simple Italian

 There are three main types of Italian sausage that are available in grocery stores.
 Sweet Italian sausage, mild Italian sausage, and hot Italian sausage.

-When baking sausage in the oven, you will want to make sure your oven is preheated to 400 degrees.
+• Preheat the oven: When baking sausage in the oven, you will want to make sure your oven is preheated to 400 degrees.
 I like to preheat my oven for a good 10 minutes if I can to make sure the oven is evenly heated.

-Once the oven is pre-heated, making these is as simple as prepping a baking sheet with aluminum foil and adding the Italian sausage links to the pan.
+• Prepare the baking sheet: Once the oven is pre-heated, making these is as simple as prepping a baking sheet with aluminum foil and adding the Italian sausage links to the pan.

-You will bake the Italian sausages for about 20-25 minutes depending on the thickness of the sausage.
+• Bake: You will bake the Italian sausages for about 20-25 minutes depending on the thickness of the sausage.
 Make sure to flip the sausages about halfway through the baking.
+This ensures that all sides of the sausage get nice and caramelized during cooking.

-Tips For Perfect Oven Baked Sausage
+Tips For Perfect Juicy Baked Italian Sausage

 Here is what I learned over the years baking sausage in the oven.
 From the best baking temperatures to what sausage looks like when perfectly cooked.